What is Adsumudi? faq drop down arrow

 Absolutely.

 Ditch the math worksheets for today, and play the Adsumudi math game online for free with endless, new challenges.
 Click or tap the numbers on the cards to show your work and Adsumudi will tell you if you’re right!
+Depending on your mood, you can either play in Classic mode or Fun Ones mode.

 The online game also has helpful hints and solutions if Adsumudi has you stumped.